Baqend/guide/src/index.md

 Every real-time query produces a **stream** (i.e. a sequence of query updates) that is represented by an abstraction called **observable**.
 An observable maintains a list of so-called **observers**, each of which is a collection of callback functions.
 Whenever new data becomes available in the stream, the observable notifies each observer, so that they can apply their callback functions to the new data.
 To add a new observer to an observable, one has to create a **subscription**.
 This subscription can be canceled (*unsubscribed*) to remove its respective observer from the observable.

 In a nutshell, you have to subscribe to an observable and provide a few callback functions in order to define application behavior.
-In particular, you can define the following three callback functions:
+In particular, you can define the following three callback functions for a real-time query:

 + **`next`**: *What to do when an update arrives in the stream?*
 For self-maintaining queries, this callback function receives the complete updated query result.
 For [event stream queries](#event-stream-queries), it receives individual change events.